cbisaillon/udacity_machine_learning_course/README.md

 Anna Karenina by Leo Tolstoy.
 It successfully generate words that make sense, but since I am only giving one letter at time, the words does not make sense with the other words arround them.

-## Word2Vec
+## Sentiment Analysis
-In this exercise, I developped a word embeding algorithm using the skip-gram learning technique.
+In this exercise, I am training a RNN to prefict if a movie review is positive of negative.
-I learned how negative sampling could be used to increase the learning time and how embedding layers work with PyTorch.